Renkai/pigsudoku/README.md

   - Configure Cargo.toml with Dioxus dependencies

 ### Phase 2: Sudoku Game Implementation
-1. allow user to input via keyboard
+- [x] 1. allow user to input via keyboard
-2. random generate a new game
+- [x] 2. random generate a new game
-3. use different color for given number and number for user input
+- [x] 3. use different color for given number and number for user input
-4. add a solve helper button, per click, fill one empty cell with correct number
+- [x] 4. add a solve helper button, per click, fill one empty cell with correct number
+- ensure the puzzle has unique solution
+- when give hint number, also give text format reason
+- make all the cell clickable, when one cell with number clicked, make all cells with the same number clicked
+- when the puzzle is solved, give more vivid congratulation message may be with animation
+- when an empty cell clicked, pop up a option cube with number 1-9, when a number clicked, fill the cell with the number, and close the cube.
+During the pop up of the cube, keyboard input shall be still acceptable.
+- when an obvious wrong number filled, give a red border to the cell as well as the conflict cell

 ## Getting Started